ReluctantHacker/notes/physics/Electrodynamics.md

 No one imagined that changes in electric or magnetic fields would travel through space at a finite speed — and even more shockingly, that speed would turn out to be the speed of light

 # Relativity
 In 1865, Maxwell found that his equations predict electromagnetic waves in vacuum traveling at speed of light.

-However, he did notice that his theory gave a fixed wave speed.

-In this sense, Maxwell's equations are naturally Relativistic.
-Although, Maxwell's equations doesn't really show speed of reference frames.
-But if you consider deeply, the key point is that, if we take $\epislon$ and $\hmu$ are invariant under different reference frames which makes speed of light invariant
+However, he build his theory based on the absolute reference frame **ether**.
+Although, Maxwell's equations doesn't really show speed of reference frames, but if you consider deeply, the key point is that, if we take $\epislon$ and $\hmu$ invariant under different reference frames which makes speed of light fixed.
+Of course, Maxwell believed ether, so he would treat those two constants not invariant under different reference.
+But now everybody know the truth is those two constants doesn't change.
+In this sense, Maxwell's equations are naturally Relativistic by taking $\espislon% and %\hmu$ fixed.

 Einstein's thought experiment, he imagined a very simple situation: